Revolver Likely Used By Van Gogh Sells In Paris

 For years experts have questioned the theory of Van Gogh's death, pointing to the uncertainty of the angle of the shot, the disappearance of evidence and the long trek the wounded Van Gogh would have made back to the inn before he died two days later in the hospital.
 Some researchers argue that Van Gogh was accidentally shot by two young boys playing with a gun near him.

-Members of the family that once owned the inn, where Van Gogh stayed, decided to put the weapon up for sale after it was featured in a 2016 exhibit, at Amsterdam's Van Gogh Museum, in which the artist's decline into mental illness was the focus, reports The Associated Press.
+Members of the family that once owned the inn where Van Gogh stayed decided to put the weapon up for sale after it was featured in a 2016 exhibit, at Amsterdam's Van Gogh Museum, in which the artist's decline into mental illness was the focus, reports The Associated Press.

 Van Gogh was long known to have a turbulent emotional life, plagued by bouts of unpredictable illnesses that would hinder him from working for days and weeks at a time.
 After he had cut off his entire ear, neighbors reportedly petitioned to have him committed.

-However during the period when he lived with his brother Theo, an art dealer, who encouraged his painting and introduced him to the works of impressionist artists, Van Gogh's work would be influenced by Claude Monet, Pierre-Auguste Renoir, Georges Seurat and Paul Gauguin.
+When Van Gogh lived with his brother Theo, an art dealer, he was introduced to the works of impressionist artists.
+Van Gogh's work would be influenced by Claude Monet, Pierre-Auguste Renoir, Georges Seurat and Paul Gauguin.
 Having witnessed a new form of painting, he tried mirroring their techniques by swapping out his dark palette for short brush strokes, according to the Van Gogh Gallery.

 In 1888 Van Gogh left Theo's home and moved to the South of France, where he rented rooms in the Yellow House in Arles.
 His dream of building an artists' colony where he welcomed friends to stay wasn't as successful as he'd hoped.
 Paul Gauguin was the only artist to join him.
 Van Gogh was highly productive during this period and spent a lot of time working in his studio.

 Ultimately, frequent disagreements about art ensued between he and Gauguin.
 As tensions grew, the distraught Van Gogh suffered from a mental breakdown, many say resulting in the now infamous story of his rived ear.
-This was one of several severe breakdowns that haunted him until his passing.
+This was one of several severe breakdowns that haunted him until he died.

 Van Gogh painted about 70 works of art in the two months before his death on July 29, 1890.